usnistgov/feasst/tutorial/README.rst

 Tutorials
 ==========

+The quickest way to get started with FEASST is to find a tutorial that is closest to what you would like to accomplish.
+After verifying that you can reproduce the expected result, use the :doc:`../plugin/text_interface` documentation to better understand and modify the classes and arguments.
+In most tutorials, a Python script is used to generate a text file based on input arguments to a formatted string.
+The generated text file will be easier to understand than the Python script, and the text files can be run directly as `/path/to/feasst/build/bin/fst < input.txt`.
+Include the text file when you :doc:`../CONTACT` us with issues.

 The following tutorials are also located in the code repository with the same path as the html (e.g., in /path/to/feasst/plugin/[name]/tutorial/).

 Basic tutorials: